 It would be a tragedy of tragedies to get to the end of this busy, noisy, anxious, and difficult life only to find no rest beyond the grave.
 Imagine an eternity with endless toil, worry, restlessness, and no sleep.
 Such a thought should cause fear and trembling.

-Just outside of my door the waves are crashing and people are resting beneath the sun on Daytona Beach.
+Just outside of my door, the waves are crashing and people are resting beneath the sun on Daytona Beach.
 This is vacation.
 Some people live for vacation, others long for it, and many imagine that they have no time for such frivolity.
-For those that make the investment and travel the miles they are looking for rest, renewal, and restoration.
+For those who make the investment and travel the miles they are looking for rest, renewal, and restoration.
 Perhaps they are on a search for peace.

 God built rest into the very order of creation.
 He gave us six days for hard-work.
 Those days are for making a living, mowing the lawn, and engaging in all of the normal stuff that it takes to make life work.
 One day in seven is ordained a special day of rest.
 A day of rest is not the path of total inactivity but it is a call to take a different path.
 Why did God build a day of rest at the front of the seven days that he created?